andrew-k-21-12/summaries/Pro Git by Scott Chacon and Ben Straub.md

 It will be empty for files after `git add` executed for them.
 To see changes between staged files and their latest committed versions, use `git diff --staged`.
+To see the contents of a deleted file when this update is staged, use `git diff --cached -- [file]`

 7. Simple removal `rm` doesn't stage the result of this operation.
 To make the removal be staged for commit, use `git rm`.